custom-components/sensor.radarr_upcoming_media/.github/ISSUE_TEMPLATE/radarr-upcoming-media-component.md

 ---
 name: Radarr Upcoming Media Component
-about: Create a report to help us improve
+about: Issues with the component
 title: ''
 labels: ''
 assignees: ''